ritthai/changing-heads/README.md

 # Changing Heads

-Changing Heads is a currently in development, MIT Licensed, JavaScript/HTML classic point and click adventure game in a custom game engine with no inventory and a focus on story and conversation over puzzles.
+Changing Heads is a currently in development, MIT Licensed, JavaScript/HTML classic point and click adventures in a custom engine with no inventory and a focus on story and conversation over puzzles.

 ## Demo